Sophia10101/DS4200_Project/python/python README.txt

-Run these files when you need to preprocess the data into JSON files for the D3 diagrams.
+Run these files when you need to preprocess the data into JSON files for the D3 and Altair diagrams.